billkarsh/SpikeGLX/Markdown/SyncTab_Help.md

 changes over time.
 It's probably a good idea to turn on power and let the devices approach a stable operating temperature before calibrating.
 We can't tell you how long that should be either.
-Our typical practice is 30 minutes of warm up and 30 minutes of measurement time.
+Our typical practice is 30 minutes of warm up and 40 minutes of measurement time.
+Note that a single calibration run can be done for as many devices at a time as you like.

 A calibration run will save data files to the current run directory specified on the `Save tab`.
 The files will automatically be named